 I had two children in quick succession.
-It has been around five years since my last childbirth.
 I have always exercised a lot, partly because of my work as a sports instructor but also because I enjoy intensive training.
 I did not really train between my two pregnancies, and when I went back to training after having given birth to my youngest child, the difference between then and the time before the pregnancies, when I was very fit, was huge!
 I had lost my balance and coordination and had to learn to do some exercises again from the beginning.
 Lunges was one of the most difficult ones to master.
 In addition, I felt that I could not trust my core, which made me relatively timid when exercising.

 When I started to search for information on the topic, I finally came across separated abdominal muscles and realised that I suffered from this condition myself.
 At that point, my youngest child was 1.5 years old.
 Later, a qualified physiotherapist confirmed the diagnosis.
 For me, it was clear from the start that I should start rehabilitating myself with the help of a professional.
 I know my body very well and try to listen to its messages as carefully as possible.
 My body was not yet ready to go back to my normal training routine, but I believed that with the right exercises and instruction I would get there in the end.